 - 1 c. cooked red lentil or whole wheat penne

 - ½ c. finely shredded Parmesan cheese

-- ⅛ t. freshly ground black pepper, or to taste
+- ⅛ t. freshly ground Pepper & Juniper Blend, or to taste

 - 1 teaspoon Himalayan or sea salt

 Heat the olive oil in a saucepan over medium heat.
 Sauté the onions, celery, and carrots about 4 minutes.
 Raise the heat to medium-high and add the vegetable broth, salt, corn, tomatoes and garlic and cook for 10 more minutes, stirring frequently.
 Remove from the heat.
 Add the parsley, marjoram, pepper, arugula and pasta.
 Gently stir until well blended.
 Add salt, if needed.
 Finish each bowl with a generous drizzle of Basil or Rosemary olive oil and 2 tablespoons of cheese.